omkarcloud/google-maps-scraper/README.md

 The Google Maps Scraper project uses the Bose Framework, a web scraping framework that is Swiss Army Knife for web scraping.
 I encourage you to learn about Bose Framework at https://www.omkar.cloud/bose/

 ## If my code helped you in scraping Google Maps, please take a moment to star the repository.
 Your act of starring will help developers in discovering our Repository and contribute towards helping fellow developers in their scraping needs.
 Dhanyawad 🙏!
-Vande Mataran!
+Vande Mataram!